Test Management Best Practices: A Crucial Part of Agile Project Management

 - Tests where some significant amount of time is spent in setting up

 In essence, follow the best practices of test management to overcome the challenges of implementing a successful test management framework and to reap the great benefits of the same.
-Utilizing a test management tool allows teams to easily track defects in relation to the testing effort while keeping the requirements organized.
-There are several commercial and opensource tools available in market today.
-(For example, HP ALM/Quality center, Test Link, QA Touch, Zephyr, JIRA, and Test Complete.)
+Utilizing a test management tool allows teams to easily track defects in the testing effort while keeping the requirements organized.
+There are several commercial and open-source tools available in the market today.
+(For example, HP ALM/Quality centre, Test Link, QA Touch, Zephyr, JIRA, and Test Complete.)